 2. Supporting tax materials.
 The IRS recommends keeping tax-related information for three to seven years.
 This includes all of the information used to complete your tax return, including W-2s, 1099s, K-1s and proof for the deductions you’re claiming.
 You should keep these records indefinitely if you don’t file a return or file a fraudulent return.

 Have documents that the IRS no longer requires?
 Before discarding them, make sure you don’t need them for an insurance claim or a dispute with creditors.

 3. One-year documents.
 This section includes most monthly financial records: bank statements, credit card statements, utility bills, pay stubs, and internet and phone bills.
 All should be reviewed for accuracy when they’re received.
 If you need any of them to claim a deduction for business purposes, keep them with your tax documents.
 Otherwise, feel free to discard after a year.

 A final suggestion: Be sure to properly store documents.
 Take extra care with items you need to keep for a long time.
 Consider a safe deposit box at your local bank or a fireproof safe at home.
 To protect yourself from a potential burglary, consider hiring a contractor to physically secure your safe to your home.

 What about the documents you can now destroy?
 Think about buying a cross-cut paper shredder to destroy the information.
 If you need to rid your home of a large number of documents, you can likely find a commercial paper shredding business in your hometown.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Start Small, Never Retire and Starting Young.
+Ross’s previous articles include Start Small, Never Retire and Starting Young.
 Follow Ross on Twitter @RossVMenke.